zestia/ember-select-box/README.md

 #### `@disabled`

 Optional.
-If true, the component will be unfocusable, and if it contained an `Input`, then that too will be disabled.
+If `true`, the component will be unfocusable, and if it contained an `Input`, then that too will be disabled.

 #### `@multiple`

 Optional.
-If true, `@value` is expected to be an array.
+If `true`, `@value` is expected to be an array.
 If an option's value is included in that array, it will be considered 'selected'.

 #### `@onBuildSelection`

 Optional.
 Fired whenever a selection is made.
 This function receives the values most recently selected, and the previously selected values.
 The return value is then used as the final selection.
-This is primarily used to customise select boxes where `@multiple` is true - because the behaviour for a selection is undefined and totally depends on your use-case.
+This is primarily used to customise select boxes where `@multiple` is `true` - because the behaviour for a selection is undefined and totally depends on your use-case.

 #### `@onSearch`